 London is a sprawling metropolis.
 It has a population of 9 million and an area of approximately 1,500 square miles.
 300 different languages are spoken.
 But outside the dense urban core it is a collection of townships each with their own character and infrastructure.
 Bromley is very different to Ilford.
 Ealing is nothing like Harold Wood.
 These walks allow you to sample the feel of these different communities and locations.
 And between many of these towns there are large areas of protected open countryside which are ideal for walking.
 Something which is common throughout the capital is a superb public transport infrastructure and some of the walks can be shortened, if preferred, by taking buses or by stopping at an intermediate station

 In respect of each walk, the website gives details of distance, conditions underfoot, how to return to central London, refreshments, opportunities for shortening and information on things you will see.
 There are also detailed route directions and route maps.

 I hope you enjoy these walks.
-I would be delighted to receive your feedback via the Contact Form.
+I would be delighted to receive your feedback via the email shown below.